 A person can move from anger to bargaining to denial all in a single day.
 The most important thing is to keep feeling the emotions and move through them towards acceptance.

 A person may become stuck for a period in one stage or another or go in and out of the five stages many times.
 If he remains stuck there then that person needs guidance from a counselor.

 Once we understand grief as a natural and normal process we can be patient with others as they try to recover from their losses.

 There are so many feelings and emotions that you can expect when you experience any significant loss, some of them are anger, panic, fear and hurt.
 Believe that you are not going crazy, though it may feel as if you are.
 You are grieving, you are in mourning, and whatever you are feeling is part of that process.
 This is not a punishment from God, it’s not an end, and it can also be a beginning.

 Believe that the day will come that you will begin to see the hope again.
 You can survive.
 You may think to be alone will ease the pain but it rarely does.
 Here are some tips that may help you lead a loved one through this difficult time or yourself.

 When appropriate, talk about your loss.
 You may think it’s better to avoid talking about it because you are uncomfortable but discussing your grief is what you or others need.
 If you are supporting a grieving friend, be a good listener.
 If you are grieving then just sit with your loved ones and talk about it.
 Check in often by phone or email.
 Support them non-verbally, hold them, listen to them or sit with them in silence.
 Just knowing that you are there can help.

 Don’t dismiss their pain.
 Share your own experience with loss.
-If they need help do small task for them; picking up children from school, doing laundry, buying grocery, taking care of pets.
+If they need help do a small task for them; picking up children from school, doing laundry, buying grocery, taking care of pets.